shioyama/mobility/README.md

 The block-format query format is very powerful and allows you to build complex backend-independent queries on translated and untranslated attributes without having to deal with the details of how these translations are stored.
+This interface is not yet supported for Sequel models but is planned for the next release.

 <a name="backends"></a>Backends
 --------